mspeculatrix/Hestia/README.md

 # Hestia

-Home robot project.
+A homebrew robot project.

 ## MODULES

-- SB_Mod_SR04: Ultrasonic rangefinder.
+- SB_Mod_SR04: Ultrasonic rangefinder using a SensorBus connection.